raster/mfo-static-website/pages/attend.md

 Follow us on social media or [subscribe to our email newsletter]( {{ site.newsletter_url }} ) for announcements.

+**COVID Guidelines** We ask that all Maker Faire Orlando participants comply with CDC guidelines.
+As of October 23, 2021, CDC Guidelines for Orange County, Florida call for everyone to wear a mask in public, indoor settings.

 **Homeschool educators receive free admission** to Maker Faire Orlando 2021 with identification and documentation.
 Please see our [Homeschool Programs page](/homeschool) for more information including requirements and restrictions.